zacharek/labirynth-game/README.md

 ## Play
 Open http://localhost:3000

+## Currently working on
++ Adding interia to movement
++ Fixing animation not stopping when player velocity is 0
++ Proper scaling of character on different resolutions

 ## Upcoming features
 + New UI and textures
 + Multiplayer Battle(will be possible to play on one computer with up to four players)